Big D (Depression)

 You might have been

-A force, made a difference
+A force, a somebody

 When you need sleep